 Pre-conception advice

-Whatever the outcome of fertility investigation and treatment, a number of circumstances have an impact not only on your general health but also on your reproductive health.
-The degree of influence these factors have on your ability to conceive and carry a child is often not quantifiable but extensive research has shown their role to be significant.
+Whatever the outcome of fertility investigation and treatment, a number of lifestyle factors have an impact not only on your general health but also on your reproductive health.
+The degree of influence these factors have on your ability to conceive and carry a child is often not quantifiable but extensive research has indicated their role to be significant.

 Folic Acid